ibm-cloud-docs/vpc/file_storage_vpc_api_migration.md

 ### Migrating from `user_managed` to `ipsec`
 {: #migrating-from-user_managed-to-ipsec-2025-07-22-beta}

-Before you specify version query parameter of `2025-07-22` or later, follow these actions to avoid regressions in client functionality.
+Before you specify the version query parameter of `2025-07-22` or later, follow these actions to avoid regressions in client functionality.

 If your clients continue to specify version `2025-07-21` or earlier, no changes are required.

-### Client Migration
+### Client migration
 {: #client-migration-2025-07-22-beta}

 Before you migrate a client to an API version `2025-07-22` or later, review your code that uses the following methods: